dougeby/IntuneDocs/InTuneDocs/EndUser/encrypt-your-device-android.md

 ---

-# Encrypt your device
+# How to protect your Android device using encryption

+When you encrypt a device, you are wrapping the information on it in a layer of protective code that prevents unauthorized people from accessing it.
+As a step towards making sure your information is secured, your organization is requiring you to encrypt your Android device before you can access company files, email, or data.

+> [!Note]
-If your company or organization asks you to encrypt your Android device before you can access company files, email, or data, follow these steps below to encrypt your device.
-You might be asked to set a PIN or password before encrypting if your IT admin requires one.
+> You might be asked to set a PIN or password before encrypting if your IT admin requires one.

 If you unenroll your phone, it will remain encrypted.